-Share-based compensation was \$2,740,281 in the three months ended September 30, 2022, compared to \$333,369 in the three months ended September 30, 2021.
+Share-based compensation was \$2,098,770 in the three months ended December 31, 2022, compared to \$2,390,740 in the three months ended December 31, 2021.
 The share-based compensation expense is a non-cash charge based on the Black-Scholes value of stock options, calculated using the graded vesting method.
 Stock options granted to directors, consultants and employees vest over two years, with the corresponding share-based compensation expense being recognized over this period.
 Variances in share-based compensation expense are expected from period to period depending on many factors, including the Black-Scholes value of the options granted, the number of options granted in recent periods and whether options have fully vested or have been cancelled in a period.
-The charge to earnings was higher in the three months ended September 30, 2022 due to a higher market price of the Company's common shares in late 2021 and to date in 2022 and a higher number of options issued during and leading up to the current period.
+The charge to earnings was lower in the three months ended December 31, 2022 due to a lower market price of the Company's common shares in late 2022 and a lower number of options issued during and leading up to the current period.

-Administrative salaries, contracts and directors' fees at \$281,014 for the three months ended September 30, 2022, were in line with the expense during the prior period.
+Administrative salaries, contracts and directors' fees at \$386,936 for the three months ended December 31, 2022, were in line with the expense during the prior period.

-Investor relations expenses were \$164,538 for the three months ended September 30, 2022, compared to \$57,180 in the three months ended September 30, 2021 and related primarily to costs incurred in communicating with existing and potential shareholders, conferences and marketing.
-The costs were higher in the three months ended September 30, 2022 due to the resumption of in-person industry conferences and marketing activities as COVID-19 restrictions were relaxed, as well as a site tour hosted in September 2022.
+Investor relations expenses were \$88,191 for the three months ended December 31, 2022, compared to \$70,713 in the three months ended December 31, 2021 and related primarily to costs incurred in communicating with existing and potential shareholders, conferences and marketing.
+The costs were higher in the three months ended December 31, 2022 due to the resumption of in-person industry conferences and marketing activities as COVID-19 restrictions were relaxed.

-Office and administrative expenses were \$52,434 for the three months ended September 30, 2022 compared to \$40,148 in the three months ended September 30, 2021, and normally consist of office operating costs and other general administrative costs.
-The increase in the three months ended September 30, 2022 is mainly as a result of increased rent expenses.
+Office and administrative expenses were \$31,344 for the three months ended December 31, 2022 compared to \$49,132 in the three months ended December 31, 2021, and normally consist of office operating costs and other general administrative costs.
+The decrease in the three months ended December 31, 2022 is mainly as a result of higher rent and professional subscription expenses in the three months ended December 31, 2021.

-Professional fees were \$141,386 for the three months ended September 30, 2022, compared to \$80,269 for the three months ended September 30, 2021.
+Professional fees were \$198,124 for the three months ended December 31, 2022, compared to \$104,542 for the three months ended December 31, 2021.
 Professional fees normally consist of legal fees related to the Company's business activities, as well as accounting and tax fees related to regulatory filings.
-Professional fees were higher in the three months ended September 30, 2022 mainly due increased business development activities.
+Professional fees were higher in the three months ended December 31, 2022 mainly due to business development activities and legal and valuation fees related to the 2022 Debentures.

-Travel expenses were \$41,887 for the three months ended September 30, 2022, compared to \$nil in the three months ended September 30, 2021.
-Travel expenses relate to business development and general corporate activities and amounts vary depending on projects and activities being undertaken.
-Travel has recently resumed after a period of subdued activity due to the COVID-19 pandemic.
+Travel expenses were \$19,548 for the three months ended December 31, 2022, compared to \$6,515 in the three months ended December 31, 2021.
+Travel expenses relate to general corporate activities and amounts vary depending on projects and activities being undertaken.

-Public company costs were \$42,247 for the three months ended September 30, 2022, compared to \$25,114 in the three months ended September 30, 2021, and consisted primarily of costs associated with the Company's continuous disclosure obligations, listing fees, transfer agent costs, press releases and other shareholder communications.
-Costs were higher in the three months ended September 30, 2022 as a result of an increase in insurance premiums on directors and officers insurance.
+Public company costs were \$61,437 for the three months ended December 31, 2022, compared to \$14,155 in the three months ended December 31, 2021, and consisted primarily of costs associated with the Company's continuous disclosure obligations, listing fees, directors and officers insurance, transfer agent costs, press releases and other shareholder communications.
+Costs were higher in the three months ended December 31, 2022 as a result of an increase in insurance premiums on directors and officers insurance.